noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

  ```

 ## Matrices
- If we have vectors the jump to matrices is not very far.
+ If we have vectors, the jump to matrices is not very far.
 Again, we have the command
 ```julia-repl
 julia> B = ones(3, 3)
 3×3 Matrix{Float64}: